 Having spent a number of years in the corporate world, I am intrigued by initiatives aimed at urging large, global food companies to address sustainability and pollution issues in their supply chains, the farms where "raw materials" for their products originate.

 Activism by public pension funds, foundations, and other investor groups seeks to change company behavior through shareholder resolutions.
-I don't know how effective this approach is, but a recent study found that while these types of resolutions rarely receive a majority vote, they can nudge management to adopt some of the recommendations.
+A recent study found that while these types of resolutions rarely receive a majority vote, they can nudge management to adopt some of the recommendations.

 If these types of efforts are successful and food companies require producers in their supply chains to change pollution management practices, incremental costs would likely be passed on to consumers.
 Whether or not customers are willing to pay these costs depends on many factors.

 For now, I will follow these corporate initiatives as they progress.
-I hope they are more than green-washing, but time will tell whether or not they can deliver measurable changes.
+I hope they are more than green-washing; time will tell whether or not they can deliver measurable changes.